Review the information below to learn about the breakdown of program fees, making payments, and financial aid.

 Paying by Mail

-Make the check or money order payable to UC Regents, include the student's UC Davis Student ID number on the check and remit to:
+Make the check or money order payable to UC Regents, include the UC Davis Student ID number on the check and remit to:

 USPS Mailing Address: